christianbator/zed-open-capture-mac/README.md

 ### Video capture

-Opening the capture finds the ZED camera and initializes USB communcation.
+Open the capture to find an attached ZED camera and initialize USB communcation.
 This is necessary before using any other methods on the VideoCapture instance:
 ```C++
 // Include the header
 #include "zed_video_capture.h"